ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 struct {
   PDATaskID task_id;
   Time time;
+  uint64 jitter;
   PDAEncryptedInputShare encrypted_input_shares<1..2^16-1>;
-} PDAUploadReq;
+} PDAReport;
 ~~~

-We sometimes refer to this message as the *report*.
-The message contains the
+This message is called the client's *report*.
+It contains the following fields:

+* `task_id` is the task ID of the task for which the report is intended.
-`task_id` of the previous request.
-It also includes the time at which the report
+* `time` is the time at which the report was generated.
+This field is used by
+  the aggregators to ensure the report appears in at most one batch.
+(See
+  {{anti-replay}}.)
+* `jitter` is a random number chosen by the client generating the report.
+This
-was generated.
-This field is present to ensure that each report is included in
+  and the timestamp field are used by the aggregators to ensure that each report
-at most one batch.
-The rest of the message consists of the encrypted input
+  appears at most once in a batch.
+(See {{anti-replay}}.)
-shares, each of which has the following structure:
+* `encrypted_input_shares` contains the encrypted input shares of each of the
+  aggregators.

+Encrypted input shares are structured as follows:

 ~~~
 struct {